anveshreddy52/certified-kubernetes-administrator/README.md

-# Certified Kubernetes Administrator Tutorials 2023
-This repository contains all the files related to the [Certified Kubernetes Administrator Tutorials 2023](https://www.youtube.com/playlist?list=PLY63ZQr2Y5BHkJJhwPjJuJ41CIyv3m7Ru).
+ho# Certified Kubernetes Administrator Tutorials 2023 This repository contains all the files related to the [Certified Kubernetes Administrator Tutorials 2023](https://www.youtube.com/playlist?list=PLY63ZQr2Y5BHkJJhwPjJuJ41CIyv3m7Ru).
 In this tutorial series, you will learn about the basics of Kubernetes, its control plane components, how to set up a Kubernetes cluster, and various other topics related to Kubernetes administration.

 ## Topics Covered